Aussie Firefighters Save World's Only Groves Of Prehistoric Wollemi Pines

 A month later, Noble returned to the grove with scientists.
 It was then that they realized what they had found: "a tree outside any existing genus of the ancient Araucariaceae family of conifers," the American Scientist explains.

-The trees are tall, and can reach 130 feet high in the wild.
+The trees are tall and can reach 130 feet high in the wild.
 They have thin, fragile bark covered in dark brown nodules that give them a sort of "bubbly" appearance.
 They bear cones that appear at the end of their branches, and the trees are monoecious, meaning that each plant has both male and female cones.

 So when Australia's wildfires started burning toward Wollemi National Park in recent weeks, firefighters from the parks and wildlife service and the New South Wales Rural Fire Service put a carefully planned operation into motion.

-"This is a key asset, not only for the national parks, but for our entire country," Matt Kean, New South Wales environment minister, said in an interview with the Australian Broadcasting Corporation.
+"This is a key asset, not only for the national parks, but for our entire country," Matt Kean, New South Wales' environment minister, said in an interview with the Australian Broadcasting Corporation.

 Large air tankers dropped fire retardant around the pines.
 Firefighters set up an irrigation system around the trees to keep them wet.
 Specialist teams winched from helicopters down to the forest floor to make sure it stayed wet.